Château des Roises

 Add to cart

-Long neglected, the building has been the subject of careful restoration for several years.
+Long neglected, the building has been undergoing careful restoration for several years.

-The entrance front features a strong rectangular tower, framed by sections of straight walls joining smaller square corner pavilions.
-The central tower, solidly faced with sandstone on the ground floor, defended the entrance, of which the large arcade in the third point of the carriageway and the small pedestrian gateway are recognisable, both of which were originally equipped with drawbridges, the remains of which have been found.
+The entrance front features a strong rectangular tower, framed by straight wall sections joining smaller, square corner pavilions.
+The central tower, solidly faced with sandstone on the first floor, defended the entrance, which features a large, third-point arcade over the carriageway and a small pedestrian gateway, both originally equipped with drawbridges, the remains of which have been found.

-One of the interests of this entrance front is to have preserved numerous firing embrasures, intended for light firearms.
-The most basic ones, made in the surrounding wall, are limited to a circular hole, sometimes topped by a vertical slit used as a sight; the strongest ones, generally oriented in the flanking of the projecting towers, open at the bottom of a hard stone splay.
+One of the interesting features of this front entrance is that it has preserved numerous firing embrasures for light firearms.
+The most basic ones, built into the surrounding wall, are limited to a circular opening, sometimes topped by a vertical slit used as a sight.
+The strongest ones, generally flanking the projecting towers, open into the bottom of a hard stone splay.

 Information on 03 25 76 13 53 or 06 98 65 95 05